A monthly interview with Bolinas Library readers.

 What’s the last book that you recommended to a friend?

-Carceral Capitalism, Jackie Wang.
+Carceral Capitalism, opens a new window, Jackie Wang, opens a new window.
 An urgent read on our expanding carceral condition and how racialized it is.
-And Mali Twist, the catalogue for a recent show on the Malian photographer Malick Sidibe.
-The pictures are wonderful and there are some nice essays including one by Manthia Diawara who’s work intrigues me.
+And Mali Twist, opens a new window, the catalogue for a recent show on the Malian photographer Malick Sidibe, opens a new window.
+The pictures are wonderful and there are some nice essays including one by Manthia Diawara, opens a new window who’s work intrigues me.

 What kind of characters draw you in as a reader?